elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-11-06-cs2107-lecture-10-web-security.md

 - Script filtering
 - Noscript region: do not allow javascript to appear in certain region of a webpage
 - This is not a fullproof method
-- Attaditionally detect reflected XSS attack, some browsers employ a client side detection mechanism: XSS Auditor
+- Additionally detect reflected XSS attack, some browsers employ a client side detection mechanism: XSS Auditor

 # Cross site request forgery attacks
 - Session riding